-Land: Lot 555 on Deposited Plan 64232, being the whole of the land in Crown Land Title Volume LR3158 Folio 501, also known as Reserve 28058 and situated at 100 Kingsway, Madeley (Reserve 28058); and Lot 12652 on Deposited Plan 219362 being the whole of the land in Crown Land Title Volume LR3084 Folio 224, also known as Reserve 44878 and situated at 130 Kingsway, Madeley (Reserve 44878). ------- --
+Land: Lot 555 on Deposited Plan 64232, being the whole of the land in Crown Land Title Volume LR3158 Folio 501, also known as Reserve 28058 and situated at 100 Kingsway, Madeley (Reserve 28058); and Lot 12652 on Deposited Plan 219362 being the whole of the land in Crown Land Title Volume LR3084 Folio 224, also known as Reserve 44878 and situated at 130 Kingsway, Madeley (Reserve 44878).

-Premises: Portions of the Land as identified on the plan in Attachment 1 , incorporating: Club Rooms areas (x3); Umpires Office; Storage Sheds (x2); and Match Office/ First Aid Room.
+Dromises: Dortions of the Land as identified on the plan in Attachment 4 Premises: Portions of the Land as identified on the plan in Attachment 1 , incorporating: Club Rooms areas (x3); Umpires Office; Storage Sheds (x2); and Match Office/ First Aid Room.
+(The Premises area does not include adjacent areas which are under a hire arrangement (as non-exclusive access), such the light infrastructure and court areas.)
 Lessee: Wanneroo District Netball Association Use of premises: Club activities including, storage, first aid room and club rooms.
-Term: Ten (10) years with no option Commencement Date: The later of: the date the lease is executed by all parties; and the date of the Minister for Lands' consent to the lease, provided that the Commencement Date must not be later than the date three (3) months after the date of the Minister for Lands' consent to the Lease.
+Term: Ten (10) years with no option (The Club was initially offered a lease with a 5-year term and a 5-year option to renew.
+After discussions, the terms were revised and agreed to reflect a 10-year lease with no renewal options.)
+Commencement Date: The later of: the date the lease is executed by all parties; and the date of the Minister for Lands' consent to the lease.
+Provided that the Commencement Date must not be later than the date three (3) months after the date of the Minister for Lands' consent to the Lease.
 (This method for determining the Commencement Date reflects DPLH practice as part of confirming the Minister for Lands' approval under Section 18 of the Land Administration Act 1997 (WA)) Rent: \$1 (peppercorn) per annum plus GST, payable on demand.
 Maintenance Fee: \$8,138 (plus GST) per annum payable annually in advance from the Commencement Date and continuing until the expiry or earlier termination of the Lease, as reviewed on the Fee Review Dates.
 The fee proposed means the City will be responsible for a specified list of scheduled maintenance items, including heating, ventilation and air conditioning, roof and gutters, roof safety systems (roof anchor points), fire equipment compliance testing, electrical testing (RCDs and emergency and exit lighting), solar panel inspection and cleaning, plumbing (backflow testing and renewal of inline water filters), pest control and repair of external vandalism.
+(The maintenance fee is reviewed annually by CPI, with further provision for adjustment if the actual cost of the maintenance incurred by the City increases beyond CPI.)

 Rates & Taxes: All rates and taxes assessed on the Premises are payable by the Lessee.
 Outgoings: All outgoings associated with the Premises, including electricity, water and gas, telephone, etc. shall be payable by the Lessee whether billed directly or otherwise.
-The water and electricity is sub-metred.
+The water and electricity are sub-metred.
 The gas is not sub metred yet.
 Building Insurance: Lessee responsibility (City to arrange insurance and recover the premium from the Lessee).
 Other Insurance (including contents, public liability, plate glass and the like): Lessee responsibility Maintenance and cleaning of Premises: Lessee responsibility Structural Maintenance: Lessor (City) responsibility Statutory Compliance: Lessee responsibility